brunetto/hyperlapse/README.md

 Small program to create hyperlapse with Google Street View.

-My homemade tool inspired by [http://hyperlapse.tllabs.io/](http://hyperlapse.tllabs.io/)
+My homemade hyperlapse tool inspired by [http://hyperlapse.tllabs.io/](http://hyperlapse.tllabs.io/).
+It will download (using 4 "threads") the StreetView images corresponding to the data in test.dat.

 ### Installation